fuhsjr00/bug.n/doc/Default_hotkeys.md

 > This has only an effect, if the tile layout is active.

-> You may also set an additional parameter for accelerating the third one. e.g. with `Config_hotkey=#Left::View_setLayoutProperty(MFactor, 0, -0.05, 2)` the first step, by which the master area is reduced, is -0.0016% and will be doubled with consecutive calls until it reaches -0.05%.
+> You may also set an additional parameter for accelerating the third one.
+E.g. with `Config_hotkey=#Left::View_setLayoutProperty(MFactor, 0, -0.05, 2)` the first step, by which the master area is reduced, is -0.0016% and will be doubled with consecutive calls until it reaches -0.05%.